 You can easily set up your blog index page to appear on your Home page in EverWeb.
 Start by creating your blog in your website project file if you have not done so already.
 To do this, just add a page using the Add Page button in the Toolbar.
-Select the Blank Template in the left column and then select ‘blog’ as the page style you want on the right, Click Elect to finish.
+Select the Blank Template in the left column and then select ‘blog’ as the page style you want on the right, Click Enter to finish.
 Add a few blog posts in your blog so that you build up an index of posts to display.

 Typically when you create a blog, the blog main index page is called ‘blog’ and is located in the top level of your Web Page List (WPL) structure.
 You can, of course, change the name of ‘blog’ to something else if you wish.
 You can also move the blog structure of blog main, posts and archive pages into a subdirectories as well if you want.
 In this example, we will stay with ‘blog’ in at the top level in the WPL structure.

 Once you have your blog set up, go to your website Home page and drag and drop the RSS Feed Widget on to your page from the Widgets tab.

 Size and place the widget as desired.
 You can always adjust the exact size and position later if needed.
 Creating extra space for the RSS Feed widget is easy to do using the keyboard shortcuts introduced in EverWeb version 2.1, For example, holding down the ‘Shift+Cmd’ keys whist dragging the widget down the page will move everything below the widget down the page in synch.
 It’s a great time saver!

 With the RSS Feed widget in place and selected, go to the Widget Settings tab in the Inspector Window.